 Unlike Zeus, or Athene, Janus did not come down to the Romans from the Greeks.
 Instead Janus appears to have originated in myths concerning what may have been an actual person present very early in Roman history and later deified.
 Janus presided over beginnings and endings, over gateways and doors, and was invariably dual in nature.
 Like the idiopathic calcium oxalate stone formers, these are people whose stones are composed of calcium crystals and who have no systemic disease as a cause of their stones – therefore ‘idiopathic’ stone formers.
 But unlike the calcium oxalate stone formers, their stones contain predominantly calcium phosphate crystals.
 And unlike their more unitary counterpart, calcium phosphate stones can be one of two different kinds – brushhite … Continued

-IN PREPARATION – READ AT YOUR OWN RISK Many patients assume that they are forming calcium stones and should therefore limit their calcium intake.
+Many patients assume that they are forming calcium stones and should therefore limit their calcium intake.
 That assumption could not be more wrong.
-Low calcium diet wont stop your stones and may even increase your risk.
-Lets not forget that our bones are in desperate ned of calcium to avoid osteopenia and osteoporosis.
+Low calcium diet won’t stop your stones and may even increase your risk.
+Lets not forget that our bones are in desperate need of calcium to avoid osteopenia and osteoporosis.
 But, many of the best foods for calcium are also high in sodium, and sodium raises urine calcium loss and stone risk.
 Now what?
 How Much Calcium do We Need?
 The National Institutes of Health tells us age matters.
-Nineteen to fifty year olds male of female neen 1,000 mg of calcium a day.
-Fifty one to seventy … Continued
+Nineteen to fifty year old male or female need 1,000 mg of calcium a day.
+Fifty one to seventy year olds need 1,000 mg for males and 1,200 … Continued

 A RELIABLE AND PATIENT FOCUSED SITE Dr Mike Nguyen, Associate Professor of Clinical Urology at the Keck School of Medicine of USC in Los Angeles, CA, founded this site years ago and it has grown into a wonderful resource for patients.
 He is a superb stone surgeon and offers patients opportunities to ask questions and also write posts about their own personal experiences.
 I am impressed with the level of patient involvement, and the strong orientation to the details of their clinical care.
 From a scientific standpoint I think Dr Nguyen’s site is completely reliable, which is critical for patients and family members who want to be sure what they are reading is as true as science can make it. … Continued